klehmann/fireproof-test/README.md

 - **Frontend**: Vite dev server on http://localhost:5173
 - **Backend**: Hono server on http://localhost:3001

+## Cross-Browser Data Sharing

+To share data between different browsers:

+1. **In Browser 1** (source browser):
+   - Create some todos
+   - Click "Export Keys" button
+   - Copy the base64 string that appears

+2. **In Browser 2** (target browser):
+   - Click "Import Keys" button
+   - Paste the base64 string from Browser 1
+   - The page will reload and show the shared data

+3. **Both browsers** can now:
+   - See the same data
+   - Make changes that sync to the server
+   - Access the shared database

 ## Individual Commands

 Run only the frontend: